vinaynaidu/blog/_posts/2015-09-08-custom-slackbot-integration.markdown

 ### Mashape API

 I mentioned earlier that the bot provides cambridge dictionary and urban dictionary meaning to words, via `define` and `urban` sub commands.
 I originally looked into using their own api's and while there were plenty free dictionary api's available, they quality was questionable and cambridge only had a pay to use api's.
 Urban dictionary offered no api's at all.
 After looking around a little bit more, I ended up using <a href="https://market.mashape.com/explore" target="_blank">Mashape API</a>.
-It somehow provides a lot of good quality api's, urban dictionary included! and it is free to use upto certain requests an hour.
+It somehow provides a lot of good quality api's, urban dictionary included! and it is free to use up to certain requests an hour.
 Seeing as the bot was being used for a simple in-house purpose for a small startup, this suited me perfectly.

 You'll need to signup to <a href="https://market.mashape.com/" target="_blank">Mashape</a> and generate your own application key to continue using the api's.